Yordi23/Film-Critics/README.md

 ## What's Film Critics?

 Film Critics is a platform dedicated to film enthusiasts, providing a space to express their honest opinions about their favorite, or not-so-favorite, films.
-Users can share ratings and interact with the communitys.
+Users can share ratings and interact with the community.

 ### Core funcionalities